Skip to main content

 The platform today is a lot like a small, private version of the AppStore for Sharp copiers.
 It has hundreds of developers and apps so that you can find just about any application you may need for your business.

-Part of this strategy included Sharp providing a free of charge software development kit (SDK) to potential partners for companies to develop software they could market and sell to any of Sharp’s customers.
+Part of this strategy included Sharp providing a free-of-charge software development kit (SDK) to potential partners for companies to develop software they could market and sell to any of Sharp’s customers.

 However, there is one major difference.
 They allow apps to be created in the web-based, open architecture platform, but also allows applications to be created in a Java-based environment where more secure apps are needed to meet special security needs or to meet tight compliance requirements.